abdujs/abdujs/README.md

+<h2> HI my name is </h2> <h1>Abdulwahid</h1>
-<h3 style="font-size: 20px;">Web developer with a strong background in creating responsive and user-friendly websites.
+<h3 style="font-size: 10px;">Web developer with a strong background in creating responsive and user-friendly websites.
 Skilled in modern frameworks and technologies, with expertise in API integration.
 Driven by a growth mindset, always eager to learn, adapt, and tackle new challenges to deliver innovative solutions. </h3>

 <!--
 <p align="center">